pantheon-systems/documentation/source/releasenotes/2024-06-13-quicksilver-examples-new-relic.md

 The necessary updates are described in the README.md file for each script.
 The steps are:

-1) Log in to New Relic from your site dashboard.
+1) Log in to the New Relic from your site dashboard.

 2) Get a user key.